-The rules implement Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 (BRRD).
+The rules implement Directive 2014/59/EU of the European Parliament and of the Council of 15 May 2014 (BRRD) and Directive 2019/879/EU of the European Parliament and of the Council of 20 May 2019 (BRRD II).
 With a view to achieving a uniform application of the rules, the European Commission is to issue a number of delegated acts and implementing acts in this area.
-Finansiel Stabilitet participates e.g. in the work of the European Banking Authority (EBA) to prepare the acts for the European Commission.
+Finansiel Stabilitet participates e.g. in the work of the European Banking Authority (EBA) to prepare the acts for the European Commission